IntrepidAI/.github/profile/README.md

     <i>~ Links will be added once a release is available. ~</i>
   </p>
 </p>
-Intrepid Labs is a cross-platform robotics application integrated environment, powered by cutting-edge research and written in Rust.
+Intrepid AI is a cross-platform robotics application integrated environment, powered by cutting-edge research and written almost entirely in Rust.
 <br/>
 <br/>

-> NOTE: Intrepid Labs is under active development, most of the listed features are still experimental and subject to change.
+> NOTE: Intrepid AI is under active development, most of the listed features are still experimental and subject to change.

 Create scenarios and program your robot fleet in one place.
-From Agtech to industrial robotics, Intrepid Labs supports your most challenging ambitions and helps your deploy your robotic applications in a way that is secure and intuitive to use.
+From Agtech to industrial robotics, Intrepid AI supports your most challenging ambitions and helps your deploy your robotic applications in a way that is secure and intuitive to use.

 <p align="center">